k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 There is no limitation to how to organize the files in the filesystem interface.
 The only rule is that files setup should correspond to the flow's logic.

-The *Cataloging of Files - Demo* extension demonstrates various ways to organize the files.
+The *File Cataloging - Demo* extension demonstrates various ways to organize the files.

 In the cataloging example of CSV files, all CSV files are located in one folder assuming each file represents a dataset, while the schema name is set to **main** in the respective **Get Metadata** flow.